Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

 We are now ready to prove a bound on the number of non-tight gadgets.
-The key idea here is that, while having a non-tight gadget may help ``save'' the number of required red edges from~\autoref{lem:main-red}, this saving is still smaller than the excess cost of $M$.
-Hence, if there are too many non-tight gadgets, then the cost of $N$ must be much more than the minimum possible cost of $B^*$, which would contradict to our assumption that the cost of $N$ is at most $(1 + \beta) B^*$.
+The key idea here is that, while having a non-tight gadget may help ``save'' the number of required red edges from~\autoref{lem:main-at-least-4-red}, this saving is still smaller than the excess cost of $M$.
+Hence, if there are too many non-tight gadgets, then the cost of $N$ must be much more than the minimum possible cost of $B^*$, which would contradict our assumption that the cost of $N$ is at most $(1 + \beta) B^*$.

-In addition to the bound on the number of non-tight gadgets, we will be able to give an upper bound on the number of main gadgets with at least five red edges touching them; again, this is just because these edges adds to the minimum possible cost $B^*$.
+In addition to the bound on the number of non-tight gadgets, we will be able to give an upper bound on the number of main gadgets with at least five red edges touching them; again, this is just because these edges add to the minimum possible cost $B^*$.

-\begin{claim} There are at most $\beta \cdot B^*$ non-tight gadgets.
-Moreover, there are at most $\beta \cdot B^*$ main gadgets $M_{i, j}$'s such that there are at least five red edges with at least one endpoint in~$M_{i, j}$. \end{claim}
+\begin{lem} There are at most $\beta \cdot B^*$ non-tight gadgets.
+Moreover, there are at most $\beta \cdot B^*$ main gadgets $\M_{i, j}$ such that there are at least five red edges with at least one endpoint in~$\M_{i, j}$. \end{lem}

-\begin{proof} Let $X$ be the number of non-tight gadgets and $Y$ be the number of main gadget $M_{i, j}$ such that there are at least five red edges with at least one endpoint in $M_{i, j}$.
+\begin{proof} Let $X$ be the number of non-tight gadgets and $Y$ be the number of main gadget $\M_{i, j}$ such that there are at least five red edges with at least one endpoint in $\M_{i, j}$.

-We can lower bound the cost of the solution $N$ as follows. \begin{itemize} \item From \autoref{lem:main-red}, at least $4\ell$ dotted edges must be selected. \item Since there is a total of $6k + 5\ell$ gadgets (including both main and secondary gadgets), at least $(6k + 5\ell - X)$ of these gadgets are tight.
+We can lower bound the cost of the solution $N$ as follows. \begin{itemize} \item From \autoref{lem:dotted}, at least $4\ell$ orange edges must be selected. \item Since there is a total of $6k + 5\ell$ gadgets (including both main and secondary gadgets), at least $(6k + 5\ell - X)$ of these gadgets are tight.
 These tight gadgets use up weight of $(6k + 5\ell - X) B$ from the budget.
-Further, \autoref{lem:macro-uniqueness-gadget}, together with \autoref{lem:in-out-v}, \autoref{lem:in-out-h} and \autoref{lem:in-out-m}, implies that each of the $X$ non-tight gadgets uses up weight at least $8M$.
-Hence, in total, the weight of edges of $N$ whose both endpoints are from the same gadget is at least $(6k + 5\ell)B + XM$. \item Let us divide the main gadgets $M_{i, j}$ into three groups based on the number of red edges touching them: (1) there are at most three such edges, (2) there are at least five such edges and (3) there are exactly four such edges.
+Further, \autoref{lem:macro-uniqueness-gadget}, together with \autoref{lem:in-out-v}, \autoref{lem:in-out-h} and \autoref{lem:in-out-m}, implies that each of the $X$ non-tight gadgets uses up weight at least $8M=(B+M)$.
+Hence, in total, the weight of edges of $N$ whose both endpoints are from the same gadget is at least $(6k + 5\ell)B + XM$. \item Let us divide the main gadgets $\M_{i, j}$ into three groups based on the number of red edges touching them: (1) there are at most three such edges, (2) there are at least five such edges and (3) there are exactly four such edges.

 From \autoref{lem:main-red}, each gadget of type (1) must either be non-tight or be adjacent to at least one non-tight secondary gadgets.
 Since there are only $X$ non-tight gadgets and each secondary gadget is adjacent to at most two main gadgets, the number of main gadgets of type (1) is at most $X + 2X = 3X$.
 Recall also that we assume that the number of main gadgets of type (2) is $Y$.
 As a result, the number of red edges is at least $5Y + 4(2k + \ell - 3X - Y) = Y - 12X + 4(2k + \ell)$. \end{itemize} We can conclude that in total the cost of $N$ must be at least